tabreturn/tabreturn.github.io/_posts/2017-06-20-an_introduction_to_vectors_using_unity--part_1.md

   <figcaption>Use the <b>Game</b> view tab when placing and editing text.</figcaption>
 </figure>

-In time you'll control the HUD output dynamically, but for now the HUD text will remain the same, regardless of your variable values.
+In time you'll control the HUD output dynamically, but for now the HUD text will display the same numbers, regardless of your variable values.
 The next step is to rewrite the code using a vector approach.

 ## Vectors -- The Fundamentals

 According to [Wikipedia](https://en.wikipedia.org/wiki/Euclidean_vector), a Euclidean vector is "used to represent physical quantities that have both magnitude and direction".
-That's a pretty accurate description, but to make things clearer, consider this illustration:
+That's a succinct and accurate description, but to make things clearer, consider this illustration:

 <figure>
   <img src="{{ site.url }}/img/aitvuup1/16-scalar.svg" />